MagnusBrzenk/ng7-material-boilerplate/README.md

 3. `git config email=YOUR_EMAIL`
 4. Create repo at github with new name (e.g. `NEW_REPO`)
 5. `git remote add origin git@USERNAME.github.com:USERNAME/NEW_REPO.git` (note the double occurrence of the user name!)
-6. Change `--href` in `_deploy_github_pages.sh` to `https://USERNAME.github.io/NEW_REPO/`
+6. Copy `.env-template` to `.env`
-7. Make sure you have a global install of [angular-cli-ghpages](https://www.npmjs.com/package/angular-cli-ghpages)
+7. Replace the env variables in `.env` with values corresponding to your github account.
 8. Start making commits and then `git push origin master -u`
-9. When you want to push changes to github-pages, simple run `_deploy_github_pages.sh`
+9. When you want to push changes to github-pages, simply run `_deploy_github_pages.sh`
-10. Note to self: when you create a boilerplate using `ng new XXX`, the output path will read `dist/project-name` by default, and I've been changing this to just `dist` so that the products are put directly into the the `dist` folder.

 ... and you're good to develop!
-If you prefer to fork then, well, it's pretty asy to adapt from these instructions.
+If you prefer to fork then, well, it's pretty easy to adapt from these instructions.

+## Operating The Codebase

+I advocate placing all regularly used command sequences in scripts.
+So, besides looking in the usual `package.json` for angular-CLI commands, you can find useful sequences of commands in bash scripts beginning `_`.

 ## Formatting, TSLint, Etc.

-This boilerplate aims to make code formatting consistent across multi developers.
+This boilerplate aims to make code formatting consistent across multiple developers.
 There are two things to consider: formatting code as you edit, and formatting code when you make git commits.
 Ideally, of course, you want your editor to format your code the same way that your git-commit hooks will (so there are no surprises).

 Git-commit formatting is accomplished by the inclusion of `husky` and `lint-staged` configurations in `package.json`.
-Quite simply, when you make a commit,
+Quite simply, when you make a commit, `prettier` will run, adjust your code according to settings in `.prettierrc`, and then complete the commit.

-`prettier` has been added for formatting along with vscode settings.
-Basic formatting parameters are provided in `.prettierrc`.
-However, whenever possible, it's preferable to put formatting settings in `.editorconfig` for consistency across development environments.
+Whenever possible, it's preferable to put formatting settings in `.editorconfig` for consistency across development environments.
 So if you're using an editor other than VSCode then, for consistency, it's recommended you set up formatting to follow `.prettierrc` and then `.editorconfig`.

-`husky` and `lint-staged` configurations have been added to `package.json` so that git commits trigger prettier formatting and linting (with `ng lint`).
+Modifications have also been made to the original angular-CLI-generated code.
+In particular, additional `Added TS Strictness` settings have been added to `tsconfig.json`.

+If you are editing in VSCode, then I recommend you install [Angular Essentials](https://marketplace.visualstudio.com/items?itemName=johnpapa.angular-essentials) for a robust developer experience, including running analysis of your angular templates.
+Settings for VSCode are included in `.vscode` designed to unify the editor layout/formatting with the git precommit-hook formatting.

 ## PWA Capabilities